NixOS/rfcs/rfcs/0132-meson-builds-nix.md

   - Both Meson and CMake support Microsoft Windows NT and Apple MacOS platforms
     - As well as MSVC and XCode programming environments.

-  - On the other hand, CMake DSL cmake language is arguably more complex and cumbersome.
+  However, CMake DSL is arguably more complex and cumbersome, whereas Meson is more polished.

 - Evaluate other building systems (waf, premake, bazel, xmake etc.)

   About this, a principle should be observed:

-  Per the bootstrap route issue discussed above, build tools strongly tied to other programming languages are strongly discouraged.
+  Per the bootstrap route issue discussed above, build tools strongly tied to other programming languages are severely discouraged.

   E.g. waf is basically a Python library, whereas premake and xmake are Lua libraries.
 They can't be decoupled of their implementation languages.